2021 Penn State Nittany Lions football team

 The 2021 Penn State Nittany Lions football team represented Pennsylvania State University in the 2021 NCAA Division I FBS football season.
 The team competed as a member of the Big Ten Conference and played their home games at Beaver Stadium in University Park, Pennsylvania.
 The team was led by eighth-year head coach James Franklin.

 The Nittany Lions had a promising start to the season, going 5–0 and beating a ranked Wisconsin and Auburn, to reach number 4 in the AP poll.
 However during their game against #3 Iowa, quarterback Sean Clifford was injured, stalling all momentum they had, allowing Iowa to come back and beat them 23–20.
 The next week they played an unranked Illinois to hopefully regain momentum ahead of playing rival Ohio State on the road, however they lost in a record breaking 9OT.
 The Nittany Lions would then lose the next four of their last six games, finishing their season at 7–6 after losing to Arkansas in the Outback Bowl.

-Previous season

-The Big Ten initially withdrew from the 2020 season due to the COVID-19 pandemic, but later reinstated the season, playing an eight game schedule beginning on October 24.
-The Nittany Lions finished the season 4–5, starting out the season 0–5, the worst start in the program's history.
-They rebounded in the second half of the season, winning the last four of their games.
-They announced on December 19 that they would remove themselves from bowl game consideration.